ncx-co/tidyFIA/README.md

   postgis = TRUE
 )
 ```
 SilviaTerra is hosting the FIADB data in a PostGIS database.
-Please reach out to (Henry Rodman)[henry@silviaterra.com] if you would like the password for the database.
-Alternatively you can ask `tidy_fia` to download and import the data directly from the CSVs stored at the [FIA datamart](https://apps.fs.usda.gov/fia/datamart/CSV/datamart_csv.html) by setting the parameter `postgis` to `FALSE`.
+Querying the PostGIS database is considerably faster than downloading and importing the CSV data directly from FIA CSV Datamart.
+Please reach out to [Henry Rodman](henry@silviaterra.com) if you would like the password for the database.
+Alternatively you can ask `tidy_fia` to download and import the data directly from the CSVs stored at the [FIA Datamart](https://apps.fs.usda.gov/fia/datamart/CSV/datamart_csv.html) by setting the parameter `postgis` to `FALSE`.
 This is slower than querying the database but will work without any authentication.

 The example will import these tables by default:
 `"plot", "subplot", "cond", "tree", "survey"`